franck-benault/creditCardFraudDetection/README.md

 The goal is not do to a kind of scoring.

+This presentation will show that the fraud detection is a very, highly or extreme imbalance data issue.
+The algorithms do not manage correctly this issue.

 ## Research about the card transactions fraud detection

 If you request the Google Scholar web site [G1].
 We can see the increase of the publication about card transactions fraud detection.